-Sustainable investing is subject to some myths.
+Sustainable investing is subject to more myths than any other investment style.
 Perhaps the most common is the belief that performance is sacrificed to achieve its goals.
-But there’s mounting evidence to debunk that notion.
+It’s beyond the scope of this piece, but there’s mounting evidence to debunk that notion.
 On the contrary, businesses that integrate environmental, social and governance (ESG) factors into their operational and strategic fabric are increasingly outperforming those that don’t.

 But you needn’t believe that sustainable investing leads to superior investment returns in order to take it seriously; you just need to agree that avoiding big losses through better risk management is key to generating wealth.
 At the very least, that’s what investing sustainably should help to achieve.

 So, instead of thinking of sustainable investing as another layer of complexity, understand that it’s simply a framework that improves transparency around risk.

 By educating ourselves and our clients about the purpose of sustainable investing, and integrating its principles across our business, we are communicating an important message: our fiduciary duty to protect the wealth of the people we serve is a priority that deserves substantial investment and ongoing thought.